khalilgharbaoui/kg-blog/source/2016-05-13-Domain-Modeling-Diagrams.html.md

 As i was trying to make a many to many relationship while modeling a new project i'm working on, it crossed my mind to have a visual representation of how it would all look like.

-Of course i had already made my mind-map before starting to work on the project but as i was done creating the models i wanted to actually see what i've made in a diagram.

-The question "How can i visualize existing projects?" also hit my mind at that moment.
+I had already made my mind-map before starting to work on the project but that did not answer the question "How can i visualize existing projects?"

 So i decided to do some digging around and it did not take me long to find out 2 of my favorite Gems.